 Recipes that include Black Krim Heirloom Tomatoes.
 One is easiest, three is harder.

 |Half Baked Harvest||Bourbon Caramelized Bacon and Heirloom Tomato BLT w/Fried Eggs + Smoked Gouda.|

 |Hello Glow||Heirloom Tomato Basil Caprese Salad|

-People have spotted Black Krim Heirloom Tomatoes using the Specialty Produce app for iPhone and Android.
+Someone spotted Black Krim Heirloom Tomatoes using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Rockin A Farm Corvallis OR 97330